curcu34/hilldiv/README.md

 # References
 * Alberdi A., Gilbert M.T.P.
 (2019).
 A guide to the application of Hill numbers to DNA-based diversity analyses.
 Molecular Ecology Resources.
 Early view.
 DOI:doi.org/10.1111/1755-0998.13014.
+* Chao, A. & Jost, L. (2015) Estimating diversity and entropy profiles via discovery rates of new species.
+Methods in Ecology and Evolution, 6, 873-882.
 * Chao, A., Chiu, C.-H., & Hsieh, T. C. (2012).
 Proposing a resolution to debates on diversity partitioning.
 Ecology, 93(9), 2037–2051.
 * Chao, A., Chiu, C.-H., & Jost, L. (2010).
 Phylogenetic diversity measures based on Hill numbers.
 Philosophical Transactions of the Royal Society of London.
 Series B, Biological Sciences, 365(1558), 3599–3609.
 * Hill, M. O. (1973).
 Diversity and Evenness: A Unifying Notation and Its Consequences.
 Ecology, 54(2), 427–432.